mohamedalimani/face-recognition/README.md

 # face-recognition

 - main.py              : is the "main" script
-- add_target.py        : is the script you should use to add new faces to be recognized later
 - addGUI.py            : GUI window for adding new data
 - reconGUI.py          : GUI window for recognizing detected persons